openedx/openedx-filters/docs/concepts/openedx-filters.rst

 Each function in the pipeline has the ability to modify the input data, add new data, or halt execution based on specific conditions, such as raising exceptions if certain criteria is not met.
 This pipeline structure ensures that complex business logic can be applied during runtime without directly altering the application code.

-Here's an example of a filter in action:
+Here's an example of the `CourseEnrollmentStarted filter`_ in action:

 #.
 A user enrolls in a course, triggering the `CourseEnrollmentStarted filter`_ by calling the ``run_filter`` method with the enrollment details.
 This filter processes information about the user, course, and enrollment details.